The Matching Algorithm

 The algorithm starts with an attempt to place an applicant into the program that is most preferred on the applicant's list.
 If the applicant cannot be matched to this first choice program, an attempt is then made to place the applicant into the second choice program, and so on, until the applicant obtains a tentative match, or all the applicant's choices have been exhausted.

-An applicant can be tentatively matched to a program in this process if the program also ranks the applicant on its Rank Order List, and either:
+An applicant can be tentatively matched to a program in this algorithm if the program also ranks the applicant on its Rank Order List, and either:

 - the program has an unfilled position available for the applicant.
 In this case there is room in the program to make a tentative match between the applicant and program.